Chang-Vang/OpenChatRoomAssignment/README.md

 ---

 ### 2. Start the Client
-Open another terminal and run:
+Open another terminal, navigate to the folder that holds the python files and run:
 ```bash
 python clientSide.py <server_ip> <server_port>
 ```